The new Okta Privileged Access product was featured in the recent Oktane23 conference. The product became Generally Available on Dec 1 2023.

 Functions of Okta Privileged Access

-The following figure provides an overview of the OPA components in the context of the components.
+The following figure provides an overview of the OPA functions in the context of the components.

-Again, let’s start at the bottom and work our way up the diagram looking at the functions (blue boxes).
+Again, let’s start at the bottom and work our way up the diagram looking at the functions (green boxes).

 At the infrastructure layer the Gateway, in addition to providing the network proxying capability, can perform Session Recording of the SSH/RDP sessions flowing through it.

-The Okta WIC platform also provides functionality leveraged by OPA in addition to hosting the OPA application.
+The Okta Workforce Identity platform also provides functionality leveraged by OPA in addition to hosting the OPA application.
 OPA is writing Privileged Events into the System Log and can be subject to custom reporting.
-As OPA continues to develop it will leverage the Reporting component in WIC for PAM out-of-the-box reports.
+It is pushing users and groups to OPA application.
+The Okta integrations for AD (via the Directory Integration and AD Agent) and SaaS apps (via OIN apps) used for those resource types.

 One of the policy controls implemented in OPA is the ability to run an access request when trying to access a resource.
 OPA includes a limited version of the Okta Access Requests component to implement Privileged Access Requests.
 OPA will call into Access Requests to raise a request which would then be reviewed/approved (say by a manager or service owner) and returns the result for OPA to allow or deny access to the resource.
 Whilst not part of the OPA product, Okta Access Requests (with an Okta Identity Governance license) could also be used to manage the groups memberships driving PAM roles and PAM policy assignment in OPA.